 - Ensuring care aligns with your values

-If you or a loved one are concerned about complex symptoms related to a serious illness, ask your doctor for a consultation.
+If you are concerned about complex symptoms related to a serious illness, ask your doctor for a consultation.
 Medicare and many insurance plans typically cover palliative care consultations.

 - Complex pain